werf/multiwerf/README.md

 1. Put multiwerf into $HOME/bin directory.
 This is a best scenario for gitlab-runner setup or for local development.
 In this case multiwerf will check for new version no more than every day and new versions of werf will be checked no more than every hour.
 2. Put multiwerf into /usr/local/bin directory and set root as owner.
 This setup requires to define a cronjob for user root with command `multiwerf update 1.0`.
 In this case users cannot update multiwerf but self-update is working.

+### Update delays

+Checking for latest versions of multiwerf and checking for specific version and channel are delayed to prevent excessive traffic.

+Self update is delayed to check for new multiwerf version not earlier than 24 hours after the last check for `use` and `update` command.

+Werf updates are delayed to check for latest version not earlier than 1 hour after the last check for `use` command.

 ### Running multiwerf in CI

 If multiwerf is used in shell scenarios without possibility to enter custom commands after execution, for example, in CI environments,